 We currently sit at 76% full employment in the UK and the same is true of most western economies.
 The global population is also ageing rapidly, with the same proportion of 30 to 45-year-olds in work currently as 45 to 60-year-olds.
 This leaves a shortage of talent in its wake.
 This means the power is increasingly held not by the enterprises, but by that talent, with a new generation of workers looking for greater ‘purpose’ in their employers.

 Talent Acquisition Managers are continuing to report challenges and shortfalls, particularly in the data science and robotics sectors.
 This has led to many businesses starting to look outward towards global talent in developing countries, where they can have their pick of the talent and not have to pay through the nose for it.
 Indeed, global mobility assignments have increased by 25% in the last year and the prediction is that the number of mobile employees will increase by 50% in 2020.

 The final vector of change is perhaps the most difficult to control.
 For decades, people have been defined by their work, so with more jobs being automated and outsourced, that means a potential loss of purpose and identity for many.

 In a world where people are increasingly looking for a purpose in what they do, the concept of our jobs disappearing (and our identities along with them) is sobering indeed.
 It’s up to enterprises then, to ensure that where automation is implemented for the good of the company, it is done so without sacrificing the worth and the value of the individual.
 Because what is an enterprise without its employees?

 If you are about to embark on automation or are scaling up your digital workforce, we’d love to talk to you.
-Whatever stage in your journey, we can help.Posted 11 months ago
+Whatever stage in your journey, we can help.Posted about 1 year ago